d3x0r/SACK/src/salty_random_generator/SRG_XSWS_Encryption.md

 # XSWS

 This was Xor, Sub, Wipe(LR,sub,RL), Sub.
 While this had slightly higher performance, it produced encrypted data with an obvious period.
+This algorithm can be applied to buffer in-place.

 # X(WS)*(WS)*